KiryaScript/jimmi-neuron/README.md

 Use the serstats command to view server statistics.
 Use the start_tasks and stop_tasks commands to manage periodic tasks.
 Use the stop command to stop the bot.

+I plan to add character.ai to the bot in the future.